egmsft/AI-benchmarking-guide/README.md

 To assess how different system components (as tested by the microbenchmarks) affect overall performance, we suggetsing running some [end-to-end workloads](https://github.com/Azure/AI-benchmarking-guide/blob/main/Benchmarks/NVIDIA/LLMBenchmark.py).
 The models we used for benchmarking are the current industry standards across various sizes: LLAMA 3 (8B, 70B, and 405B).
 The performance of the model inferencing (throughput) is measured in tokens per second, accounting for both processing input tokens and generating output tokens.
 The workloads run in a TensorRT-LLM environment.
 Users need huggingface credentials to download all the model weigths.

 ### 9. End-to-end Pretraining Workloads
-To assess the overall performance of GB200, we suggest running some [end-to-end pretrain workloads](https://github.com/Azure/AI-benchmarking-guide/blob/main/Benchmarks/NVIDIA/LLAMA3Run.py).
+To assess the overall performance of GB200 and H200, we suggest running some [end-to-end pretrain workloads](https://github.com/Azure/AI-benchmarking-guide/blob/main/Benchmarks/NVIDIA/LLAMA3Run.py).
 The models we used for benchmarking are the current industry standards across various sizes: LLAMA 3 (3B, 8B).
 The performance of the model is measured in pretraining time per step.
 The workloads run in a Docker environment.
 Users need NeMo credentials to pull the container.

 ## Tests Included - AMD